 Danielle Harris returns as Jamie Lloyd.
 But this film chose not to make her the new villain, as the ending of Halloween 4 suggested.
-She’s been in a children’s psychiatric ward for the past year, after killing her foster mother (referred to as her “stepmother” in this film), Darlene Carruthers.
-Ellie Cornell returns as Rachel Carruthers, she comes to visit Jamie, who won’t talk to her, or anyone.
-Rachel meets with Dr. Loomis (Donald Pleasence again) to talk about Jamie, and when Jamie start screaming about Michael, Loomis figures out that Jamies has some kind of telepathic connection to her uncle, and can sense his actions, which is how Loomis figures out that Michael is returning to Haddenfield to kill again.
+She’s been in a children’s psychiatric ward for the past year, after stabbing her foster mother (referred to as her “stepmother” in this film, and who survived the attack instead of dying as was implied previously), Darlene Carruthers.
+Ellie Cornell returns as Rachel Carruthers, she comes to visit Jamie, who doesn’t talk to her, or anyone else.
+Rachel meets with Dr. Loomis (Donald Pleasence again) to talk about Jamie, and when Jamie starts screaming about Michael, Loomis figures out that Jamie now has some kind of telepathic connection to her uncle, and can sense his actions, which is how Loomis figures out that Michael is returning to Haddonfield to kill again.

 Beau Starr returns as Sherriff Meeker, who is initially skeptical of Dr. Loomis’ claims.
 But as Halloween approaches, and Michael makes his way to town, killing Rachel and then systematically killing her friends and others in town, Dr. Loomis and the Sherriff devise a plan to use Jamie as bait, moving her into the old Myers house, knowing that Michael can sense her the same way she can sense him, and will come to get her, where they have set a trap.